gilbertlei/gilbertlei.github.io/_posts/2018-12-20-Statistics-for-Data-Science-II.md

 ![](../images/stats/CLT-difference between-two-proportions.JPG)

 **With CLT, we can infer population parameters based on the statistic of a single sample.**
-- use Z test for proportions estimate
-- use T test for means estimate
-- confidence interval calculated based asymptotic theory is wider than that generated from simulation (bootstrapping).

 For example, below is the equation for calculating of confidence interval based on Z test.
 ![](../images/stats/CLT-confidence-interval.JPG)
+note: confidence interval calculated based asymptotic theory is usually wider than that generated from simulation (bootstrapping).

 **How to calculate point estimate?**
 Calculate directly using sample data.
 For example, if the hypothesis test is about population mean, then point estimate is the mean of the sample.